 Address: 3 Chome-31-8 Shinjuku, Shinjuku-ku, Tokyo (Map).
 Also at Ginza, Ikebukuro, Marunouchi, etc.

 Phone: +81 3 3352 1012

 Open: 11:00-22:30 (LO 22:00) daily except end of year to new year holidays

 YAKITORI and IZAKAYA

 Omoide-yokocho (“memory lane”), charmingly also called Shonben-yokocho (“piss alley”), is a narrow alley near the railway lines that houses dozens of tiny, shabby-looking eateries.
-You’ll smell the smoke from barbecuing meat before you even enter, wafting from the little shops within that sometimes are only big enough to seat 8 or so people.
-This is where salarymen come after work to unwind with colleagues with a few skewers of yakitori (grilled chicken skewers), a bowl of offal stew or maybe some soba (buckwheat noodles), chased with some cheap grog.
+Finding it isn’t hard.
+Just follow the smoky scent of barbecuing meat wafting from the little shops within that sometimes are only big enough to seat a handful of diners.
+This is where salarymen come after work to unwind with colleagues with a few skewers of yakitori (grilled chicken skewers), a bowl of miso-flavoured offal stew or maybe some soba (buckwheat noodles), chased down with some cheap grog.

-We love the casual food and old-school atmosphere, and have great memories of boozy nights here scoffing tasty bits on skewers.
+We adore the casual food and old-school atmosphere, and have great memories of boozy nights here scoffing tasty things on skewers.
 English menus may or may not be available, so be prepared to suss out places that do, or else deploy the old point-at-that-guy’s-food method.

 For a ramen quite unlike any you’ve tasted before, try Nagi Ramen in Golden Gai.
 Nagi Ramen are famous for their niboshi ramen, a ramen whose soup recipe includes dried sardines (niboshi) boiled for many hours.
 The result is a fishy, powerful broth that’s faintly bitter in a pleasant way, and supercharged with umami.